Sharp phase transition for Gaussian percolation in all dimensions: Introduction

 Indeed, in this case $\kappa= q\star q$ with $q(x)=(\frac{2}{\pi})^{\frac{d}{4}}e^{-|x|^2}$, and $q$ clearly verifies Assumption~\ref{assump:q} for every $\beta$ (in particular $\beta>d$).
 For this field, sharpness of phase transition was previously known only in the case $d=2$ \cite{RVb}.

 There are also examples with slower decay of correlations.
 For instance, consider the \emph{rational quadratic} kernel

 where $\beta>d/2$.
 By setting $q=RQ_{\beta}$ and $\kappa=q\star q$, it is clear that Assumption~\ref{assump:q} is verified (for the same value of $\beta$).
-By Theorem~\ref{thm:sharpness}, sharpness of phase transition holds for the associated Gaussian field for every $\beta>d$.
+By Theorem~\ref{thm:sharpness}, sharpness of phase transition holds for the associated Gaussian whenever $\beta>d$.
 One can also easily check that, for $|x|\geq1$,

 We now discuss our assumptions, which are very similar to those considered in \cite{MV} for $d=2$.
 Although our approach is completely different from that of \cite{MV}, the reasons why we consider these assumptions are essentially the same.
 Property (i) of Assumption~\ref{assump:q} implies that the field $f$ can be represented as the convolution of $q$ with the standard white noise $W$ on $\R^d$: